 Browser Setup Guide for Old or Slow Computers

 Browser Setup Guide — when a PC feels sluggish, the right settings and lightweight add-ons can deliver a noticeable boost.
-Smarter tab habits and efficient blocking reduce lag across everyday sites.
-Beyond that, a few OS-level tweaks help keep everything stable without extra cost.
+Moreover, smarter tab habits and efficient blocking reduce lag across everyday sites.
+Beyond that, a few OS-level tweaks also help keep everything stable without extra cost.

 Why This Browser Setup Guide Works on Old Hardware

 Older machines hit limits in CPU cycles, RAM, and disk I/O. At the same time, modern sites deliver heavier scripts and trackers.
 Therefore, cutting background code and trimming visual effects immediately frees resources.
-Privacy-first controls also block requests you never needed in the first place.
+Furthermore, privacy-first controls block requests you never needed in the first place.

 Pick a Browser and Tune It — Browser Optimization Guide

 Chrome, Firefox, Opera, and Brave can all run well on low-spec systems.
-Configuration, however, matters more than the brand itself.
+However, configuration matters more than the brand itself.
 If you already use Chrome or Firefox, stick with it and apply the steps below.
 During troubleshooting, avoid switching browsers so you can measure true improvements.

-- Chromium family: A large extension ecosystem allows flexibility.
-With strict tab discipline and one blocker, performance stays consistent.
+- Chromium family: A large extension ecosystem allows flexibility; consequently, with strict tab discipline and one blocker, performance stays consistent.

 Trim Bloat First — Lightweight Browser Setup

 Bloat usually sneaks in through toolbars, coupon pop-ups, and legacy add-ons.
-Animated themes and crowded sidebars quietly drain RAM in the background.
+Moreover, animated themes and crowded sidebars quietly drain RAM in the background.
 To make matters worse, some processes keep running even after you close tabs.
-Regular cleanup therefore becomes essential.
+Therefore, regular cleanup becomes essential.

 - Audit extensions: Remove tools you rarely use.
 For example, many download helpers and price-comparers inject scripts on every page.